clincha-org/proxmox-api/README.md

 ---

 I found a linter.
 I want to do this when I set up the GitHub actions to trigger the builds for this. https://golangci-lint.run/

+---

+I started to work on the Terraform side of things and then realised that I needed to return the Network object when I created it.
+So I added a function that gets a specific interface given the interface name.
+I can then call that at the end of the create which has the added benefit that it checks with the API to make sure that the network does actually exist.